TrainWeb.org Facebook Page

 North Beach looking towards Dana Point.

 When I said empty coach, I truly meant empty coach.
-As the train moved north through Orange County we picked up very few passengers.
-After Buena Park we walked forward to see the conductor whom we met at the door of the cab car and he inspected our tickets.
+As we moved north through Orange County, very few passengers boarded then after Buena Park, we walked forward to see the conductor whom we met at the door of the cab car and he inspected our tickets.
 We detrained at Norwalk, ending our special train coverage.

 Metrolink 661X on its way to Los Angeles.